 I’ve seen it all.

-With social media trolls at an all time high,celebrities experience it on another level.
-Amber Rose is the latest to be criticised after posting a video of her and Wiz Khalifa's son Sebastian getting his nails done in a nail salon.
+With social media trolls at an all-time high, celebrities experience it on another level.
+Amber Rose is the latest to be criticized after posting a video of her and Wiz Khalifa's son Sebastian getting his nails done in a nail salon.

 [Tweet ""F--- society standards and gender roles!
 Let your children be great. - @DaRealAmberRose”"]